-This program, in conjunction with the Graduate School of Arts & Sciences (GRS), gives students an opportunity to develop a coherent program with the following objectives: a knowledge of the major historical periods of specialization, of the critical approaches applicable in the study of the principal literary genres, and of some of the methods of analysis of linguistic phenomena, as well as a high level of proficiency in oral and written expression.
-For specific information, consult the Director of Graduate Studies in the department.
-Please refer to BA/MA programs for general information about these programs.
+The BA/MA, offered in conjunction with the Graduate School of Arts & Sciences (GRS), gives high-performing undergraduate students the opportunity to earn a graduate degree during their time at Boston University.
+Many students find the MA an asset in their post-graduation career plans.
+Through additional study, students develop a coherent program with the following objectives: a knowledge of the major historical periods of specialization, of the critical approaches applicable in the study of the principal literary genres, and of some of the methods of analysis of linguistic phenomena, as well as a high level of proficiency in oral and written expression.

 Applicants to the BA/MA program in French Studies/French Language & Literature are expected to have a minimum GPA of 3.3 or higher.
 Particular attention is paid to grades earned within the French Studies BA major.

 The primary requirements for this program are a total of 144 credits:

 - the cumulative completion of at least 8 courses in French literature at or above the 500 level

 - a comprehensive written exam

 These 500-level courses may be taken at any appropriate stage in the student’s studies, so that the MA portion of the BA/MA degree will most often be completed in one semester beyond the achievement of the 128 credits needed for the BA.